 2018 marks the 25th anniversary of the Keystone Fund.
 Since its inception 1993, the Keystone Fund has improved communities across Pennsylvania by providing grants for parks, trails, open space, libraries, and historic preservation.
 Throughout the year, a team of state agencies and organizations, including the Pennsylvania Land Trust Association, is leading a campaign to celebrate the Keystone Fund’s 25 years of success and emphasize the need to protect this valuable funding source so it can continue enhancing communities.

 Part of the campaign involves highlighting the Keystone Fund on social media.
-This toolkit provides guidance, graphics, hashtags, and other resources organizations can use for posts on Facebook, Twitter, Instagram, and other social media platforms.
+This toolkit provides guidance, hashtags, graphics, and other resources organizations can use for posts on social media.

 There are two hashtags for the campaign: #KeystoneFund and #KeystoneFund25.

 #KeystoneFund25 will be used exclusively in 2018 to identify posts about the Keystone Fund, while #KeystoneFund will be used in 2018 and beyond for Keystone Fund-related posts.

 This is the special logo for the 25th anniversary.

 These infographics highlighting how the Keystone Fund boosts the economy, protects the environment, and enhances communities.
 Click to expand/download.

 Click here for fact sheets about the benefits of the Keystone Fund.